samarpan1738/ayushgoel24.github.io/content/featured/Service Robot/index.md

 showInProjects: true
 ---

-Developed and installed a 4 DoF Robotic arm with a payload capacity of 300 gm on RoboMuse3XT.
+Developed and installed a 4 DoF Robotic arm with a payload capacity of 300 gm on RoboMuse3XT. <br><br>

-Implemented the ROS Navigation Stack to map the surrounding environment.
+Implemented the ROS Navigation Stack to map the surrounding environment. <br><br>

 Implemented Pattern Recognition to identify different medical equipment and developed an Android application to recognize the voice commands.